 I will charge for my time and expenses.
 Not only is this fair to me, it’s also fair to you, the members of Attainable Adventure Cruising, since you will no longer be subsidizing my work on the Adventure 40.

-Of course, AAC members will still be able to comment and ask questions on this Online Book.
+Of course, AAC members will still be able to comment and ask questions on anything I write about the boat.

 And, if you think about it, this is totally in keeping with the Adventure 40 unbundling core principle.